 PRICE CATEGORY: HIGH TO ULTRA-HIGH

-In this higher price category, you can start to see some of the features that are simply unparalleled by any other all-in-one home gym.
+In this higher price category, you can start to see some of the features that are simply unparalleled by any of the other best all-in-one gym machines.
 For example, with the Bowflex Xtreme 2 SE, you get access to more than 70 different exercises, each targeting a different part of your body.
 If you’re looking to work your back and shoulders, there’s an integrated lat tower and angled lat bar.
 Moreover, if you want to upgrade from the standard 210 pounds of resistance, you can easily move to 310 pounds or 410 pounds of resistance.

 Obviously, this is a machine that’s geared to a serious fitness enthusiast (and it’s priced accordingly).
 That makes it perfect for achieving an all-over tone, as well as building strength far more rapidly than with other machines.
 Once you’ve crossed the $1000 price threshold, you also start to see more emphasis on comfort and higher-quality materials to create a machine that you’ll really enjoy using on a daily basis.